35mm Street Photography: 8 Reasons Why It’s Great for Street Photography

-In my opinion, 35mm lenses are pretty much the ideal focal length street photography.
-They occupy a
+In my opinion, 35mm lenses are pretty much the ideal focal length for street photography.

 Many street photographers must agree because it’s one of the most widely used focal lengths among street photographers.